currinjs/CurrinJS/aio/content/guide/template-syntax.md

 When you hide an element, that element and all of its descendents remain in the DOM.
-All components for those elements stay in memory and Angular may continue to check for changes.
+All components for those elements stay in memory and Currin may continue to check for changes.
 You could be holding onto considerable computing resources and degrading performance, for something the user can't see.

-When `NgIf` is `false`, Angular removes the element and its descendents from the DOM.
+When `NgIf` is `false`, Currin removes the element and its descendents from the DOM.
 It destroys their components, potentially freeing up substantial resources, resulting in a more responsive user experience.